cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * Value: The two-byte identifier for the algorithm
 * AEAD: The name of the algorithm
 * Nk: The length in bytes of a key for this algorithm
-* Nn: The length in bytes of a nonce (and initialization vector) for this algorithm
+* Nn: The length in bytes of a nonce for this algorithm
 * Reference: Where this algorithm is defined

 Initial contents: Provided in {{aead-ids}}